gunharth/britannicus-stone/content/collections/projects/burlington-arcade.md

 sitemap_change_frequency: weekly
 sitemap_priority: 0.5
 updated_by: 9a9b65fd-ca02-4a81-8501-83ab35a51e54
-updated_at: 1665741087
+updated_at: 1666099558
 content_builder:
   -
     grid:
       -
+        copy: |-
-        copy: '64,000 pieces of stone were used to refurbish this magnificent and iconic walkway in central London.
-The pattern was a combination of one found in Greenwich Palace and a Trompe l''oeil decorated floor in Florence.'
+          64,000 pieces of stone were used to refurbish this magnificent and iconic walkway in central London.
+The pattern was a combination of one found in Greenwich Palace and a Trompe l'oeil decorated floor in Florence.

+          Designed by Samuel Ware and built in 1819, the Burlington Arcade is a slice of ornate Regency architecture in the heart of London.
+In order to keep it at the forefront of West End shopping, the Arcade's owners wished to raise its cultural profile.
+As part of this vision, they commissioned Jamie Fobert Architects to design a new floor.
+Built in 2015 entirely from British stone, the new floor is historically-referenced yet truly contemporary.
         link: false
         type: copy
         enabled: true